ceri-num/uv-cdaw/FrontEnd/TP/setup.md

 Indicating that you have correctly added the repository (and now located in assests/img/majhong-tiles).
 You are all good to start working with Angular now for your front end!

-Don't forget to add/commit your modification!
+Don't forget to **add/commit** your changes!
 Then push them to the remote.

 ### Correctly clone your project when it has submodule